askkaz/docs/develop/channel-development/parsing-feed.md

 ## 1. Create Task Node

 First create a new XML file in the `components` folder called `FeedParser`.
 This component extends from the `Task` node class.
-Also create an interface field called `content` to store each item in the parsed XML feed.
+Also create an interface field called `content` that will be used to store each content item from the parsed XML feed.

 ```xml
 <component name="FeedParser" extends="Task">